Why static portfolio frameworks fail when risk regimes shift, drawing lessons from the very different market breakdowns of 2020 and 2022.

 New Age Exploration is a gold- and lithium-focused exploration and development company.
 Its flagship asset is the Wagyu gold project, located in the Central Pilbara region of Western Australia.
 The project lies within the Mallina Basin, just 5 kilometres west of Northern Star Resources' (ASX:NST,OTCPL:NESRF) 11.2 million ounce Hemi gold deposit.

-Shares of New Age Exploration closed at a weekly peak of AU$0.003 on Thursday.
+Shares of New Age closed at AU$0.003 on Thursday.

 Don’t forget to follow us @INN_Australia for real-time news updates!